techidaily/site-youtube-sure/source/_posts/ring-video-profits-dailymotion-vs-youtube-insights.md

 There's something special about Dailymotion.
 The site provides YouTube videos, animated shorts, music, documentaries, and TV shows.
 Although Dailymotion has upload limits, its videos are still of high quality, up to 1080p.
 There is a vibrant community of creators looking to connect with their audiences as well.
 There were 545.3 million visits to Dailymotion in April 2023, making it a strong competitor.
 Depending on your taste and the content you're looking for, you can choose either.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XS1nQCe95LU?si=A2dhdFkSAI61_nKA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 2\.
 YouTube vs. Dailymotion Monetization: Unraveling the Key Differences

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/E1ax-vnGdeo?si=bgTkOhOEwDTlRQE3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### YouTube and Dailymotion monetization features and opportunities